cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Weaknesses

-The obvious downsides are **resource intensity and complexity**.
+The obvious downsides are resource intensity and complexity.
 Training a transformer on billions of transactions is a monumental effort, requiring distributed training, specialized hardware (TPUs/GPUs), and careful tuning.
 This is typically only within reach of large organizations or collaborations.
 In production, serving a large transformer in real-time can be challenging due to model size and latency.
 Transformers can have millions of parameters, and even if each inference is 50-100ms on a GPU, at very high transaction volumes (thousands per second) this could be costly or slow without scaling out.
 Techniques like [model quantization](https://huggingface.co/docs/optimum/en/concept_guides/quantization), [knowledge distillation](https://www.ibm.com/think/topics/knowledge-distillation), or efficient transformer variants (e.g., [Transformer Lite](https://huggingface.co/papers/2403.20041)) might be needed.

-Another concern is **explainability**.
+Another concern is explainability.
 Even more so than a standard deep network, a giant foundation model is a black box.
-Explaining its decisions requires advanced XAI methods, like interpreting attention weights or using SHAP on the embedding features, which is an active research area.
+Understanding its decisions requires advanced explainable AI methods, like interpreting attention weights or using SHAP on the embedding features, which is an active research area.
 For regulated industries, one might still use a simpler surrogate model to justify decisions externally, while the transformer works under the hood.

-**Overfitting and concept drift** are also concerns.
+Overfitting and concept drift are also concerns.
 A foundation model might capture a lot of patterns, including some that are spurious or not causally related to fraud.
 If fraudsters adapt, the model might need periodic re-training or fine-tuning with fresh data to unlearn outdated correlations.
 For example, the Stripe model is self-supervised (no fraud labels in pre-training) which helps it generalize, but any discriminative fine-tuning on fraud labels will still need updating as fraud evolves.

 ## Real-Time Suitability

 Surprisingly, with the right engineering, even large transformers can be used in or near real-time.
 For example, optimizing the embedding generation via GPU inference or caching mechanisms.
-One strategy is to **pre-compute embeddings** for entities (like a card or user) so that only incremental computation is needed per new transaction.
+One strategy is to pre-compute embeddings for entities (like a card or user) so that only incremental computation is needed per new transaction.
-Another strategy is **two-stage scoring**: use a smaller model to thin out events, then apply the heavy model to the most suspicious subset.
+Another strategy is two-stage scoring: use a smaller model to thin out events, then apply the heavy model to the most suspicious subset.
 If real-time means sub-second (say <500ms), a moderately sized transformer model on modern inference servers can fit that window, especially if batch processing a few transactions together to amortize overhead.
-Cloud providers also offer **accelerated inference endpoints** (like AWS Inferentia chips or Azure’s ONNX runtime with GPU) to deploy large models with low latency.
+Cloud providers also offer accelerated inference endpoints (like AWS Inferentia chips or Azure’s ONNX runtime with GPU) to deploy large models with low latency.

 That said, not every company will want to deploy a 100M+ parameter model for each transaction if a simpler model would do.
 There is a trade-off between maximum accuracy and infrastructure cost/complexity.